johnisanerd/Office-Temperature/README.md

 # Troubleshooting Notes
 Shows up on the LAN as "Espressif Inc.".
 This may be important in troubleshooting.
+You can also go to the IFTT site, and check when the last call was made.

 # Todos
 * Needs a web interface to allow you to turn on and off.